SearchMahmudul/obsidian-todo-txt/README.md

 ## 🎯 Pro Tips

-- Use `Alt+N` anywhere in Obsidian to quickly add tasks
+- Set a custom hotkey for "Todo.txt: Add task" in Settings → Hotkeys for quick task creation anywhere in Obsidian
 - Use multiple .txt files for different contexts: `work.txt`, `personal.txt`
 - Search with hashtags: `#meeting` finds all meeting-related tasks
 - Set up projects for different areas: `+Work`, `+Personal`, `+Learning`